todogroup/ospology/ospo-book/content/pt-br/02-chapter.md

 - **Building Healthy Relationships with Key Open Source Projects:** Commercial organizations that are using open source are often keen to contribute back to the projects they use.
 However, the pressure to ship features in their own products mean that open source contributions may take a back seat when things get busy.
 Even when it's known that contributing features and bugfixes to upstream is less effort in the long term than to maintain a fork of the project, organisations often optimize for short term benefits and don't spend the extra effort to upstream the changes.

 - **Supporting and Influencing Key Open Source Projects:** Your organization could be in a good position to provide resources to open source projects.
-That could be through coding, expertise, or money donations as incentives for fixing common vulnerabilities.
+That could be through coding, expertise, or financial donations as incentives for fixing common vulnerabilities.
 It could also be productive to collaborate with industry working groups to address security concerns holistically.
 Making a plan that aligns with your organization strategy and provides value to the open source projects is a good way to be a helpful community member.

 - **Bridging the Gap Between Regulated Processes and Open Source Processes:** Open source is a dynamic ecosystem whose contributions should occur as smoothly and naturally as possible.
 The long procurement processes faced in highly regulated environments, such as finance companies and governments, create a barrier to open source contribution and engagement.